 Research in computational abilities of environmental science students is in its infancy, with only a handful of institutions performing research that specifically addresses the computational training necessary to prepare students for careers post undergraduate or graduate degree.
-Literature related to this area has primarily focused on avenues that students could potentially use to increase their computational abilities, with no studies focusing on the resources graduate students actually employ when wrestling with the computing problems necessary to apply statistics in the context of their research.
+Literature related to this area has primarily focused on resources that students could potentially use to increase their computational abilities, with no studies focusing on the resources graduate students actually employ when wrestling with the computing problems necessary to apply statistics in the context of their research.

 In this section, we discuss briefly three broad areas of the research literature that informed this study.
 First, we review the literature on the foundational role computation has in the sciences.
 We then discuss research efforts detailing computational training in the environmental sciences, as compared with the computational training of graduate students in other biological fields.
-Finally, we detail research in Statistics Education declaring the importance of computing in the statistics curriculum.
+Finally, we detail research in Statistics Education declaring the importance of computing in the Statistics curriculum.

 Computing and statistics in the Sciences

-Over the last two decades, the life and environmental science fields have seen a rapid increase in the use of computation and analytical tools to model phenomena across many disciplines of inquiry.
+Over the last two decades, nearly all science fields have seen a rapid increase in the use of computation and analytical tools to model phenomena across many disciplines of inquiry.
 In some scientific fields, such as biology and chemistry, the recent ability to collect multitudes of data easily and quickly have made computational abilities vital to researchers and practitioners.
-Meanwhile, fields previously thought to be niche disciplines, such as computational biology, are now “becoming an integral part of the practice of biology across all fields” (Stefan et al., 2015, p.
+Fields previously thought to be niche disciplines, such as computational biology, are now “becoming an integral part of the practice of biology across all fields” (Stefan et al., 2015, p.
 2).
 Across a large sector of scientific domains, computationally heavy applications of mathematical and statistical techniques, such as management of large data sets, dynamic data visualization, and modern data analysis, have become essential computational understandings for field applications (Weintrop et al., 2016).
 With these advances in computational power, analytical methods, and detailed computational and statistical models, scientific fields are undergoing a renaissance.
 These advances have, however, created a growing need for scientists to receive an appropriate education in computational methods and techniques (Fox & Ouellette, 2013).

-Many chemistry, biochemistry, and bioinformatics programs have begun to incorporate computational training into their programs, however, a similar revolution, affirming the importance of computational proficiency, has yet to be experienced in the environmental sciences.
+Many chemistry, biochemistry, and bioinformatics programs have begun to incorporate computational training into their programs.
+However, a similar revolution, affirming the importance of computational proficiency, has yet to be experienced in environmental science fields.

 Computational Training for Graduate Students in the Environmental Sciences

-The volume and variety of data collected by environmental science researchers for analysis continues to increase at a rapid pace, due to the availabilty of data from “long-term ecological research, environmental sensors, remote-sensing platforms, and genome sequencing” (Hampton et al., 2017, p.
+The volume and variety of data collected by environmental science researchers for analysis continues to increase at a rapid pace due to the availabilty of data from “long-term ecological research, environmental sensors, remote-sensing platforms, and genome sequencing” (Hampton et al., 2017, p.
 546).
 These technological advances have, however, created a crucial need to reevaluate how our system of training can better prepare current and future generations of environmental researchers (Green, et al., 2005; Hampton et al., 2017).